 Contact your co-op advisor or call our main number: 215.895.2185.

 Students are scheduled for full-time classes during terms not on co-op.
 Occasionally employers retain a co-op student after the end of the term on a part-time basis around the student's class schedule.
 International students on a work visa are not permitted to continue working part-time after the co-op term.
 Once graduated, many Drexel co-op students accept full-time employment with one of their former co-op employers.
 One year after graduation, nearly half of all co-op students had received a full-time offer from a former co-op employer.
-Check out the Value of Drexel.
+Check out Drexel's Outcomes and Value.

 Yes!
 Federal regulations permit the employment of international students on F-1 and exchange visitor student J-1 visas, with certain limits.

 These students may work off-campus after completing nine months of full-time study and obtaining the proper work authorization from their school's international student office.
 The Steinbright Career Development Center vets and authorizes that all international co-op students have met the nine months of full-time study requirement.